 \subsection{Case Study: Willingness to Pay for Vaccination}

-We use a case study from~\citet{slunge2015willingness} which was built upon in~\citet{kallus2021fairness}, a willingness-to-pay study for vaccination against tick-borne encephalitis in Sweden.
-Compared to our synthetic dataset, this is closer to a real-world data generating process.
-While the dataset does not contain counterfactuals, it is a randomized controlled study making it favorable for evaluating the algorithms.
-Originally this case is designed to study the fairness implication of contextual pricing, but here we only look at how different algorithms perform in terms of loss function evaluation and optimization.
-The vaccine for tick-borne encephalitis (TBE) is elective, and the study is interested in assessing determinants of willingness to pay to inform health policy.
-Demand is associated with price and income; as well as individual contextual factors such as age, geographic risk factors, trust, perceptions and knowledge about tick-borne disease.
-The health policy recommendation uses the learned demand model to estimate the vaccination rate under a free, completely subsidized vaccine.
-This setting corresponds to the setting of public provision, where a decision maker has a preference for higher uptake due to dynamic externalities of vaccines (which are nonetheless difficult to precisely estimate or target).
-The study was a contingent valuation study which asked individuals about uptake at a random price of 100, 250, 500, 750, or 1000 SEK.
+We use a case study from~\citet{slunge2015willingness}, which was also studied in ~\citet{kallus2021fairness}.
+This case studies the willingness-to-pay for vaccination against tick-borne encephalitis in Sweden.
+While the dataset does not contain counterfactuals, it is a randomized controlled study, making it favorable for evaluating the algorithms.
+Originally this case was designed to study the fairness implications of contextual pricing, but here we look at how different algorithms perform in terms of loss function evaluation and optimization.
+The vaccine for tick-borne encephalitis (TBE) is elective, and the study tries to access determinants of willingness to pay to inform health policy.
+Demand is associated with price and income, as well as individual contextual factors such as age, geographic risk factors, trust, perceptions, and knowledge about tick-borne disease.
+The study was a contingent valuation study that asked individuals about uptake at a price of 100, 250, 500, 750, or 1000 Swedish krona (SEK) uniformly at random.
 The study finds that “The current market price of the TBE vaccine deters a substantial share of at-risk people with low incomes from getting vaccinated.”
-We remove data points with missing purchase response, the resulting dataset has 1151 samples with a binary outcome (buy or not buy).
+We remove data points with missing purchase responses, so the resulting dataset has 1151 samples with a binary outcome (buy or not buy).

-Since counterfactuals are not available in this dataset, similar to~\citet{kallus2021fairness}, we fit a gradient boosting tree on the whole observational data and treat it as the true underlying response generating function $\mathbb{P}(Y=1|X=x,P=p)$, then outcomes for each price are sampled accordingly from a Bernoulli distribution.
-The logging policy is fitted using a logistic regression on the observational data to simulate the historical biased pricing policy.